 - Canada - Student Rates of Pay (Government of Canada)

-- Canada - Minimum Hourly Wage Rates (Government of Canada)
+- Canada - Minimum Wage by Province (RCC)

 - USA - Minimum Hourly Wage Rates (United States Department of Labour)

-To learn more about salary negotiation, consult the following resources.
+To learn more about salary negotiation, consult the following articles.